Vontier (NYSE:VNT) Updates Q3 2021 Earnings Guidance

 Vontier (NYSE:VNT) issued an update on its third quarter 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.710-$0.740 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.710.
 The company issued revenue guidance of -.Vontier also updated its FY 2021 guidance to $2.770-$2.820 EPS.

-Vontier (NYSE:VNT) last posted its quarterly earnings results on Thursday, August 5th.
-The company reported $0.61 EPS for the quarter, beating the Zacks’ consensus estimate of $0.55 by $0.06.
+Vontier (NYSE:VNT) last posted its quarterly earnings data on Thursday, August 5th.
+The company reported $0.61 EPS for the quarter, topping the consensus estimate of $0.55 by $0.06.
+The firm had revenue of $724.60 million during the quarter, compared to analyst estimates of $678.19 million.
 Vontier had a net margin of 15.07% and a return on equity of 82.44%.
-The firm had revenue of $724.60 million for the quarter, compared to analysts’ expectations of $678.19 million.
-The business’s revenue was up 35.8% on a year-over-year basis.
-On average, sell-side analysts forecast that Vontier will post 2.8 EPS for the current fiscal year.
+The business’s revenue for the quarter was up 35.8% on a year-over-year basis.
+On average, research analysts predict that Vontier will post 2.8 earnings per share for the current year.

-Several brokerages recently issued reports on VNT.
-The Goldman Sachs Group began coverage on shares of Vontier in a report on Thursday, June 3rd.
-They issued a neutral rating and a $40.00 target price on the stock.
-Berenberg Bank began coverage on shares of Vontier in a research report on Thursday, July 8th.
-They issued a buy rating and a $45.00 price target on the stock.
-Sanford C. Bernstein began coverage on shares of Vontier in a research report on Thursday, July 8th.
-They issued a buy rating and a $45.00 price target on the stock.
-Zacks Investment Research upgraded shares of Vontier from a hold rating to a buy rating and set a $37.00 price target on the stock in a research report on Tuesday, August 10th.
-Finally, Argus upgraded shares of Vontier from a hold rating to a buy rating and set a $40.00 price target on the stock in a research report on Thursday, May 20th.
-Three research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-Vontier currently has a consensus rating of Buy and an average price target of $40.50.
+A number of analysts recently issued reports on VNT shares.
+Argus raised shares of Vontier from a hold rating to a buy rating and set a $40.00 price target on the stock in a report on Thursday, May 20th.
+The Goldman Sachs Group initiated coverage on shares of Vontier in a research report on Thursday, June 3rd.
+They issued a neutral rating and a $40.00 target price for the company.
+Zacks Investment Research upgraded shares of Vontier from a hold rating to a buy rating and set a $37.00 target price for the company in a research report on Tuesday, August 10th.
+Sanford C. Bernstein began coverage on shares of Vontier in a research note on Thursday, July 8th.
+They set a buy rating and a $45.00 target price on the stock.
+Finally, JPMorgan Chase & Co. initiated coverage on shares of Vontier in a research note on Thursday, May 27th.
+They set a neutral rating and a $37.00 target price on the stock.
+Three investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+Vontier presently has a consensus rating of Buy and a consensus target price of $40.50.

 An institutional investor recently raised its position in Vontier stock.
-Morgan Stanley raised its stake in Vontier Co.
-(NYSE:VNT) by 68.8% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 1,178,383 shares of the company’s stock after acquiring an additional 480,140 shares during the period.
-Morgan Stanley owned approximately 0.70% of Vontier worth $38,392,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 84.40% of the company’s stock.
+Morgan Stanley boosted its holdings in Vontier Co.
+(NYSE:VNT) by 68.8% during the 2nd quarter, according to its most recent disclosure with the SEC.
+The firm owned 1,178,383 shares of the company’s stock after buying an additional 480,140 shares during the period.
+Morgan Stanley owned approximately 0.70% of Vontier worth $38,392,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 84.40% of the company’s stock.

 Vontier Company Profile